MusDev7/wtftp-model/README.md

 # Dataset

 In this repository, the example samples are provided for evaluation.
-They can be accessed in the `\data\test`.
+They can be accessed in the `/data/example_data.npy`.
+The guidance about the example data can be found in `/data/README`.

 # Acknowledgment